Freiling87/CCU/CCU/Scratchpad.md

 	H = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features

 #			Scope
 ##		P	Bugs
 Except crickets.
 Crickets are fine.
+###				H	Equipment noise spam
+Still occuring, even with vanillas.
+For now, just disabling the noise if they switch to Fist.
-###			H	Editor Object Placement
+###				H	Dismissed Perm Hire prevents Temp Hire
+Can't temp hire after dismissing perm hire.
-Hold - This is BTHarmonyUtils
+This is MINOR, I don't care.
-Objects, Draw Mode
-Choosing anything but vanilla containers causes an infinite loop with no error message Verified this is BTHarmonyUtils
 ###				H	CCU Trait section in Load Character screen
 Shows outdated traits when choosing
-###			C	Containers (Empty)
-Text is assigned in PlayfieldObject.MakeChestNonInteractable()

-Shelf works
-Stove doesn't
-Vendor stand doesn't
+Don't really care yet.
-###			C	Johnny Stabbs
+###				H	Johnny Stabbs
+Hold - Unable to replicate

 Has Fac Blahd Aligned (replaced by Legacy)

 On attempt Load from stored chars list, get error and no load: